One local librarian for every project you care about.

 AI is speeding up implementation faster than teams can preserve architectural visibility.

 Most teams do not need another generic assistant.
 They need a way to derive architecture from source, keep it with the project, and query it across many repositories without inventing a central platform first.
+ArchGuardian is built first for polyrepo engineers, platform or architecture leads, and AI-assisted developers who need ownership and dependency context before they act.

 The polyrepo tax